How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 3. Broad

-Sometimes we can spend $1k a day on this strategy, netting a respectable return of up to 4x.
+I spent $1k a day on this strategy, netting a respectable return of up to 4x.
 The strategy often nets extra sales up to an unknown and fluctuating threshold.
 It doesn’t consistently deliver all ad spend day-in, day-out.
 This is why it should only be one part of your strategy.
 The strategy can run on top of everything you are already doing.

 To trial it for your store: